mallgroup/mpapi-client-php/doc/ORDERS.md

 #### Available methods:
 **GET**
-You can get either information about specific order or information about all orders or statuses orders:
+You can get either information about specific order or about all orders or you can get list of orders by status:
 ```
 ...
 // get all orders